Jutta Hering-Winckler: Life

 In 2015 the project known as Der Ring in Minden was launched, aiming to present the complete Der Ring des Nibelungen.
 It opened with Das Rheingold, followed a year later by Die Walküre, in 2017 by Siegfried, and in 2018 by Götterdämmerung.
 In 2019, the complete cycle was presented twice.
 Throughout the Wagner project, Frank Beermann conducted the Nordwestdeutsche Philharmonie, a symphony orchestra which normally does not play for operas.
 The performances were attended and reviewed internationally, including by the Austrian Online Merker.
 Reviews by Eleonore Büning in the Frankfurter Allgemeine Zeitung (FAZ) compared the productions favourably with those of the Bayreuth Festival and noted that singers made their way to Bayreuth from Minden.
 The project was described as meeting Wagner's thought of the "birth of drama from the spirit of music" ("Geburt des Dramas aus dem Geist der Musik"), by singers who cultivate a "German belcanto" with clear diction.
 The project has been summarised as "Das Wunder Minden" (Minden Miracle).
 Hering-Winckler is regarded as the driving force who made it all possible, with contacts in the musical scene and to sponsors.

+In 2026, a production of Wagner's Die Meistersinger von Nürnberg premiered on 11 September.